What is a pre-existing medical condition?

 - heart (cardiac) condition;

-- lung or respiratory condition (other than asthma if it meets the criteria on page 40 of the PDS;
+- lung or respiratory condition (other than asthma if it meets the criteria on page 12 of the Holiday Travel Insurance PDS or page 10 of the Annual Multi-Trip Travel Insurance PDS;

 - kidney (renal) condition;